 A Symbiotic Relationship: Plants and Microorganisms

 The weathering process is often a collaborative effort between plants and microorganisms.
-Bacteria and fungi colonize the surfaces of rocks and the roots of plants, further contributing to the breakdown of rock material.
+Practically speaking, bacteria and fungi colonize the surfaces of rocks and the roots of plants, further contributing to the breakdown of rock material.
 Some microorganisms can dissolve minerals directly, while others produce organic acids that aid in chemical weathering.
 These microorganisms also create biofilms on the rock surface, which can trap moisture and nutrients, creating a more favorable environment for plant growth and further weathering.

 Trends and Latest Developments